-Bryant's undeveloped campus in Smithfield was originally called the "Tupper Campus on Memory Hill" after Earl S. Tupper, who donated 220 acres to Bryant in October of 1967.
-This parcel, which is now the site of Bryant University, was known as Memory Hill Farm and was valued at $300,000 at the time of Tupper's gift.
-In making the gift Tupper stated, " I'd considered a lot of different possibilities for the land and none of them quite had what it takes.
-Bryant College [now Bryant University] is a type of school that is providing a type of education very much needed, so you sort of like to give something to a school like that."
-Tupper was the former president of the Tupper Corporation, manufacturer of Tupperware.
+Bryant's undeveloped campus in Smithfield was originally called the "Tupper Campus on Memory Hill" after Dr. Earl S. Tupper, who donated 220 acres to Bryant College in October of 1967.
+This parcel of land, which is now the site of Bryant University, was known as Memory Hill Farm.
+It was valued at $300,000 at the time of Dr. Tupper's gift.
+In making the gift, Dr. Tupper stated, " I'd considered a lot of different possibilities for the land and none of them quite had what it takes.
+Bryant College is a type of school that is providing a type of education very much needed, so you sort of like to give something to a school like that."
+Dr. Tupper was the former president of the Tupper Corporation, the manufacturer of Tupperware.

 Bryant's new campus, a.k.a.
 "Tupper Campus," was dedicated on April 29,1972.
-A "Tupper Campus" sign was once located at the entrance to the school.
-A commemorative plaque to Tupper is now located at the beginning of the main walkway to campus.
-This plaque was placed on the walkway in 2002 during campus renovations and reconfigurations.
+A "Tupper Campus" sign was located at the entrance to the school.
+Now, a commemorative plaque to Dr. Tupper is located at the beginning of the main walkway to campus.
+The plaque was placed on the walkway in 2002 during campus renovations..